 - ¼ tsp crushed red pepper

-- 1 pound sweet Italian sausage – casings removed
+- 1 pound sweet Italian sausage – natural sausage casing removed

 - 4 chicken thighs – skin-on & bone-in